 Again, probably not because the NCP is not a court.
 But this does not mean G4S has avoided all potential pitfalls.
 A recent decision in an unrelated area gives further reasons for corporates to gulp and pause.

-Property Alliance Group v The Royal Bank of Scotland PLC EWHC 3341 (Ch) is about alleged LIBOR manipulation.
+Property Alliance Group v The Royal Bank of Scotland PLC EWHC 1557 (Ch) is about alleged LIBOR manipulation.
 The defendant bank had provided otherwise privileged documents to a regulator.
 The bank then sought to rely on regulatory findings when defending (related) civil claims.
-Birss J found that, by relying on the regulator’s finding, the bank had waived privilege over privileged material provided to its regulator – in other words the bank could not rely on the regulator’s finding without disclosing what the regulators saw.
+Birss J found that, by relying on the regulator’s finding, the bank had waived privilege over privileged material provided to its regulator – in other words the bank could not rely on the regulator’s finding without disclosing what the regulator saw.
 This decision is subject to appeal, and there are clear distinctions between a bank’s regulator and the OECD NCP.
 Nevertheless, the case highlights the dangers posed by the rules on privilege and collateral waiver.

 From a corporate’s perspective, it can be an appropriate strategy to engage lawyers and waive privilege in order to address public criticism.
 But if litigation follows, caution should be exercised before referring back to positive legal advice or reviews.
 It does not take much to imagine a litigant putting the contents of published advice in issue in order to seek broader disclosure than a company ever envisaged.